On 18 June 2019, the technical expert group (TEG) on sustainable finance published three new reports:

 The TEG has been working on developing the EU taxonomy for climate change mitigation and climate change adaptation.
 In December, the TEG published a first round of climate change mitigation activities and their technical screening criteria, together with a call for feedback on the proposed criteria.
 The TEG has also engaged with over 150 additional experts in the past few months to develop technical screening criteria for the second round climate change mitigation activities and adaptation activities.

 On 18 June 2019, the TEG published a report on EU Taxonomy, which takes on board the feedback received on the first round of proposed activities and the input from the additional experts.
 The report is accompanied by a short user guide, which provides a quick overview of what the taxonomy is, what it is not, and how to use it in practice.

-The TEG will organise a call for feedback over the summer on its final report and will advise the Commission on how to take the feedback forward.
-The call for feedback will be launched in early July.
+The TEG a call for feedback on its report on EU taxonomy held from 3 July until 16 September 2019.
+In the autumn, the TEG will analyse the responses and advise the Commission on how to take the feedback forward.

 Subject to the outcome of the negotiations between the Council of the EU and the European Parliament on the legislative proposal on taxonomy, the Commission has committed to consult the public on any measures it will propose under this framework.

 Once the Taxonomy Regulation has been agreed between the Council of the EU and the European Parliament, the Commission is expected to develop delegated acts building on the TEG report.
 The Commission will conduct a formal consultation on these delegated acts.

 EU Green Bond Standard

 The TEG has been working on recommendations for the development of an EU Green Bond Standard, with a view to increasing transparency and comparability of the green bond market, as well as to provide clarity to issuers on the steps to follow for an issuance, in order to scale up sustainable finance.